- Date: Friday 9 June 2017

 More than 80 delegates attended the event from 20 Universities in total, including external speakers from the universities of Birmingham, UCL, Sheffield, Leeds Beckett, Nottingham, Warwick, Lancaster, Bedfordshire and Edge Hill.

 The Leeds Institute for Teaching Excellence (LITE) is a community of research and innovation with the aim of establishing the University of Leeds as a sector leader in teaching practice and scholarship.
 The Institute provides funding, time and support for current and future student education leaders to develop their profile at the University and to carry out research and innovation projects with internal and external impact.

-“And we are especially interested in exploring the idea of ‘civic’ belonging, exchange and responsibility as ways of understanding the University’s current and future role in relation to society.”
+“We also explored the idea of ‘civic’ belonging, exchange and responsibility as ways of understanding the University’s current and future role in relation to society.”